-The clinical data were obtained by literature search from published EBA studies of isoniazid monotherapy and isoniazid-rifampicin combination available on PubMed using the words "early bactericidal activity isoniazid."
+The clinical data were obtained by literature search from published EBA studies of isoniazid monotherapy and isoniazid-rifampicin combination available on PubMed using the words "early bactericidal activity isoniazid".
 Only trials from drug-susceptible tuberculosis with CFU as biomarker were included in our study.

-Clinical phase IIa EBA trial simulation
+Clinical Phase 2a EBA trial simulation

 The final MTP model in vitro and translational factors for isoniazid were implemented to simulate and predict clinical isoniazid EBA studies.
 The final MTP-GPDI model in vitro for isoniazid-rifampicin combination and translational factors for isoniazid and rifampicin monotherapy were used to simulate and predict the EBA studies of isoniazid-rifampicin combination.
-We performed 1,000 random sampling from log normal distribution for all PK variabilities and covariates.
-The observed EBA ${0-2\,\mathrm{days}}$ , EBA ${0-5\,\mathrm{days}}$ , and EBA ${0-14\,\mathrm{days}}$ from different EBA trials were compared with the model prediction to show the ability of the approach to predict clinical data based on in vitro data of efficacy.
+We performed 1000 random sampling from log normal distribution for all PK variabilities and covariates.
+The observed EBA{0-2 days}, EBA{0-5 days}, and EBA{0-14 days} from different EBA trials were compared to the model prediction to show the ability of the approach to predict clinical data based on in vitro data of efficacy.